Triply Robust Panel Estimators: Introduction

-Given these results, it is natural to ask: What features of the data generating processes in Table \ref{tab:first} matter the most for determining performance?
-What components of the TROP estimator drive its better performance?
-In what we see as a template for conducting informative semi-synthetic simulations, in Section \ref{sec:why_interactive} we systematically explore the drivers of the relative performance of our method, focusing on both the features of the data generating process and the components of the estimator that lead to a better performance.
+Given these results it is natural to ask the following two questions.
+First, what features of the data generating processes in Table \ref{tab:first} matter the most for the relative performance?
+Second, what components of the TROP estimator drive its better performance?
+In what we see as a template for conducting informative semi-synthetic simulations or Monte-Carlo studies, in Section \ref{sec:why_interactive} we systematically explore the drivers of the relative performance of our proposed method, focusing on both the features of the data generating process and the components of the estimator that lead to a better performance.
 We find that DID is particularly sensitive to the presence of interactive fixed effects, which lead to violations of parallel trend assumptions.
 Empirically, we find that interactive fixed effects are important for predicting outcomes in many of the chosen applications, spanning examples with both large and small $N$ and $T$.
 We also find that in settings with few treated periods and few treated units other estimators become more competitive with the TROP estimator.
-Regarding the three components of the TROP estimator we find that the presence of the time weights, as well as combinations of the time weights and the regression adjustment can play a key role in significantly reducing RMSE.
-Unit weights reduce RMSE only in some applications, although they play a less prominent role.
+Regarding the three components of the TROP estimator we find that the presence of the time weights, as well as combinations of the time weights and the regression adjustment typically play a key role in significantly reducing RMSE.
+Unit weights reduce RMSE in some applications, although they play a less prominent role.

-From a theoretical perspective, the use of the three components of TROP estimator provides us with a strong triple-robustness property.

-This paper connects to a broad literature on panel data models, including (i) Synthetic Control and matching-type unit weighting \citep{abadie2003, abadie2010synthetic}, (ii) two-way fixed effect estimators \citep[see e.g.,][]{roth2023s, de2023two}; (iii) doubly-robust combinations of the two \citep{arkhangelsky2019synthetic, ben2018augmented, imbens2023identification}; and (iv) interactive fixed-effects and matrix-completion outcome modeling \citep[e.g.][]{bai2009panel, moon2015linear, bai2013principal, athey2021matrix}.
+This paper connects to a broad literature on panel data models, including (i) Synthetic Control and matching-type unit weighting \citep{abadie2003, abadie2010synthetic}, (ii) two-way fixed effect estimators \citep[see {\it e.g.},][]{roth2023s, de2023two}; (iii) doubly-robust combinations of the two \citep{arkhangelsky2019synthetic, ben2018augmented, imbens2023identification}; and (iv) interactive fixed-effects and matrix-completion outcome modeling \citep[{\it e.g.}][]{bai2009panel, moon2015linear, bai2013principal, athey2021matrix}.
 However, none of this literature has studied triple robust estimators.